-Your Directors have pleasure in presenting the Thirty First Annual Report on thebusiness and operations of your Company together with the Standalone and ConsolidatedAudited Financial Statements for the year ended 31 March 2016.
+Your directors have pleasure in presenting the Thirty Second Annual Report on thebusiness and operations of your company together with the Standalone and ConsolidatedAudited Financial Statements for the year ended 31 March 2017.

-The Companys Financial performance for the year under audit along with theprevious years figures are given hereunder:-
+The Company's financial performance for the year under review along with the previousyear's figures is given hereunder:

 (Rs. in crore)

 |FY 2016-17 ||FY 2015-16 ||FY 2016-17 ||FY 2015-16 |

 |Less : Excise duty and cess ||451.83 ||442.77 ||224.95 ||218.23 |

 |Net sales/Income from operations ||4545.00 ||4213.59 ||2879.38 ||2995.60 |

 |Add : Other income ||3.78 ||10.27 ||2.13 ||21.62 |